dagster-io/dagster/python_modules/dagster-airflow/README.md

 An Airflow integration for DAGs defined using Dagster.
 Schedule and monitor your DAGs with Airflow, while defining them using the Dagster abstractions and running them in fully isolated containers.

+### Compatibility
+Note that until [AIRFLOW-2876] is resolved, dagster-airflow will not run on Python 3.7.

 # Packaging a Dagster repository for Airflow
 In order to schedule, run, and monitor Dagster pipelines using Airflow, you'll need to take a few extra steps after you've defined your pipelines in the ordinary way: